leansouza/connector-send-email/README.md

 * Specify your MAIL_PASSWORD

 ## Uninstall
-* Use `php artisan spark-connector-send-email:uninstall` to remove the package setup
+* Use `php artisan connector-send-email:uninstall` to remove the package setup
-* Use `composer remove processmaker/spark-connector-send-email` to remove the package
+* Use `composer remove processmaker/connector-send-email` to remove the package

 ## Development